madmann91/madmann91.github.io/_posts/2021-04-29-an-introduction-to-bvhs.md

 For important numerical precision reasons that are out of the scope of this post, it is better to use the inverse ray direction, and to use the very same `robust_min()` and `robust_max()` functions instead of `std::min()` and `std::max()`.
 For more information on this please refer to the paper _Robust BVH Ray Traversal_, by T. Ize.
-Note that for performance, the inverse direction of the ray should be computed at the beginning of the traversal routine, which we do not do here (compilers _might_ be able to move that out of the loop but I have not checked whether that happens or not).
+Note that for performance, the inverse direction of the ray should be computed at the beginning of the traversal routine, which we do not do here (compilers _might_ be able to move that out of the loop, and indeed, gcc does that, but that might not be the case for all).

 ## Ray-Primitive intersection